MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 There are two ways to indicate that characters are to be interpreted as literal characters and not as formatting characters, so that they can be included in a result string or successfully parsed in an input string:

 - By escaping a formatting character.
-For more information, go to [The escape character](#SpecifierEscape).
+For more information, go to [Escape characters](#SpecifierEscape).

 - By enclosing the entire literal string in quotation apostrophes.